angularexample/mfe-angular-react-nx/README.md

 Run the host application to make sure it still works.

-Notice that the react remote application is not started and is longer available.
+Notice that the React remote application is not started and is not available.

 The host does not yet know about the React remote application.